 The City of Subiaco and the State Government signed a Memorandum of Understanding (MOU) in February 2018, securing future public access to Subiaco Oval and addressing the master planning for the precinct.
 The MOU includes the city’s key priorities and outlines how master planning will address traffic, transport, access and parking arrangements, and heritage interpretation of the precinct.
 Download the MOU (PDF, 5MB).

-LandCorp is the Western Australian Government's land and development agency and is the lead organisation for the Subi East Redevelopment project.
-A dedicated project page with information on planning, development progress and precinct information is available at www.landcorp.com.au/Subi-East
+DevelopmentWA is the State Government design and development agency which is responsible for the Subi East Redevelopment.
+The agency encompasses the former LandCorp and Metropolitan Redevelopment Authority (MRA).
+A dedicated Subi East Redevelopment project page with information on planning, development progress and precinct information is available at haveyoursay.developmentwa.com.au

 T: (08) 9482 7499

 Subiaco Oval demolition enquiries

 If you have a question or concern relating to the demolition of Subiaco Oval, get in touch via the 24/7 project information line.
 Regular updates are also available from the project website.

 T: 1800 430 844

 Construction of Bob Hawke College is being led by the Department of Education.
 Information about the school and its construction is available at www.education.wa.edu.au/innercitycollege